Azure-Samples/active-directory-dotnet-graphapi-web/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-3. Click on **Registered Applications** and choose **Add**.
+4. Click on **App registrations** and choose **Add**.
-4. Enter a friendly name for the application, for example 'WebApp-GraphAPI' and select 'Web Application and/or Web API' as the Application Type.
+5. Enter a friendly name for the application, for example 'WebApp-GraphAPI' and select 'Web Application and/or Web API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44322/`.
 NOTE: It is important, due to the way Azure AD matches URLs, to ensure there is a trailing slash on the end of this URL.
 If you don't include the trailing slash, you will receive an error when the application attempts to redeem an authorization code.
 Click on **Create** to create the application.
-5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
+6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-6. Find the Application ID value and copy it to the clipboard.
+7. Find the Application ID value and copy it to the clipboard.
-7. In the Reply URL, add the reply URL address used to return the authorization code returned during Authorization code flow.
+8. In the Reply URL, add the reply URL address used to return the authorization code returned during Authorization code flow.
 For example: "https://localhost:44322/"
-8. From the Settings menu, choose **Keys** and add a key - select a key duration of either 1 year or 2 years.
+9. From the Settings menu, choose **Keys** and add a key - select a key duration of either 1 year or 2 years.
 When you save this page, the key value will be displayed, copy and save the value in a safe location - you will need this key later to configure the project in Visual Studio - this key value will not be displayed again, nor retrievable by any other means, so please record it as soon as it is visible from the Azure Portal.
-9. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
+10. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
 Then, click on  **Select Permissions** and select 'Access the directory as the signed-in user' and 'Sign in and read user profile'.

 NOTE: the permission "Access the directory as the signed-in user" allows the application to access your organization's directory on behalf of the signed-in user - this is a delegation permission and must be consented by the Administrator for web apps (such as this demo app).
 The permission "Sign in and read user profile' profiles" allows users to sign in to the application with their organizational accounts and lets the application read the profiles of signed-in users, such as their email address and contact information - this is a delegation permission, and can be consented to by the user.